pi-base/web/paper.md

 As a client-side application, there is no way to contribute to the π-Base through its website.
 Instead, its contribution workflow is offloaded to GitHub's infrastructure using the `pi-base/data` repository [@pibasedata].
+Three directories (`properties`, `spaces`, and `theorems`) contain Markdown files with YAML frontmatter.
+Each space then has its own `properties` subdirectory containing Markdown/YAML files that describe each asserted space/property pair.
+Each file includes the object's ID, name, and a brief definition and/or justification as appropriate, with citations to the literature and/or public forums that ensure contributions to the π-Base are held to appropriate scrutiny.

-All "entries" of this database are Markdown files with YAML frontmatter.
-Using this workflow, all contributions can be reviewed by community members via GitHub pull requests.
-GitHub Actions automatically compile each push to the repository into the JSON and delivered to AWS S3 to be ingested by the π-Base frontend application.
-In addition to reviewing the raw markup in GitHub, JSON...
+Using this workflow, all
+contributions can be reviewed by community members via GitHub pull requests.
+GitHub Actions automatically compile each push to the repository into the aforementioned JSON file, and then deliver it to an AWS S3 instance to be ingested by the π-Base frontend application.
+While only the payload of the `main` branch is used as the "official" database and made available by default on the hosted
+<https://topology.pi-base.org> application, visitors (and in particular,
+pull request reviewers) may visit the
+[Advanced page](https://topology.pi-base.org/dev) to select any other branch of `pi-base/data` to preview any proposed contribution.

 <!-- # Citations